Export Manager: an increasingly Complex Profession that requires New Training Methods

 - Export value in EUR (accessibility)

 Another aspect taken into consideration concerns the accessibility of the markets.
-The IMA International Market Accessibility subsection within "Market Research" section is proposed as the main tool for this activity by providing detailed reports both for the reference country and for the specific market of company operations.
-In fact, all documents, laws and regulations for accessibility to the target market have been analyzed.
+The IMA International Market Accessibility subsection, within the "Market Research" section, is proposed as the main tool for this activity by providing detailed reports both for the reference country and for the specific market of company operations.
+In fact, all documents, laws and regulations for accessibility of the target market have been analyzed.

-From the analysis some markets have been discarded while others have been found to be optimal for business expansion abroad.
+Some markets have been discarded from the analysis, while others have been found to be optimal for business expansion abroad.

-Finally, the students made a first summary report to the companies comparing themselves for all the analyzes made, from the company analysis to the choice of the market, explaining and motivating the choice of some markets over others, directly with the companies to determine if the strategy is correct and functional for the entrepreneur / manager of the company or if there is a need to make some corrections on his indications.
+Finally, the students made a first summary report to the companies.
+For all their analyses, the students discussed directly with the company - from the company analysis to the choice of the market - explaining and motivating the choice of some markets over others, in order to determine if the strategy is correct and functional for the entrepreneur/manager of the company, or if there is a need to make some corrections on the basis of their indications.